Skip to content ↓

 In a world saturated with imagery, it has become increasingly important to be visually literate.

-At The Oratory we teach students how to see and perceive the world around them.
+At The Oratory we teach pupils how to see and perceive the world around them.
 To look for opportunities visually across many diverse areas in terms of spatial awareness and visual acuity.
 The relevance of Art is not just in producing more artists or beautiful pictures, but in producing people who can think like artists, who think laterally ‘out of the box’ and creatively.
 Who seek opportunities to connect ideas from different specialisms and subject areas in order to realise their vision.

 We place an emphasis on creativity, rather than draughtsmanship, across many diverse areas; from photography, film making and graphics through to installation, sculpture and ceramics, embracing old and new technologies.
 We believe in the Dadaist principles that anyone can be an artist and anything can be art.
-The department is a mecca for students’ art and develops what our students do best: competing, risk-taking, doing before thinking and turning it to their advantage, in a subject which is all about discovery, mistakes and happy accidents.
+The department is a mecca for pupils’ art and develops what our pupils do best: competing, risk-taking, doing before thinking and turning it to their advantage, in a subject which is all about discovery, mistakes and happy accidents.

 Curriculum

-A Level Art and A Level Photography
+• A Level Photography

 Co-Curricular